Navigating Cultural Nuances: Business Etiquette in Dubai

 How to Adapt

-• Partnering with local business consultants or advisors can help bridge cultural gaps.
+• Partnering with local advisors bridges cultural and operational gaps.

 13. Business Practices in Free Zones vs. Mainland Dubai